whistlegraph/2022.aesthetic.computer/README.txt

             - Join another room using `room roomID`.
             - Entering an activity is part of the room.
             - There should be a basic "shout" program for rooms.

+ ***Socket Server***
+  - [] Fix server.aesthetic.computer... maybe just take it offline for now?

+***World***
+ - [] Make an interconnected series of pieces that players can walk between, and maintain a server connection throughout.
+ - [] Players should be able to wave or point their arm.

+***Developer / User Login***
+- [] Change the contents of user.aesthetic.computer/login.mjs to  ...
+   - This would prompt the author to edit a string in login.mjs to match, which would grant them a javascript web token?.
+   - Look up netlify identity... https://docs.netlify.com/visitor-access/identity

+***Thumbnail Longtail***
+  - [] Get the external thumbnail server running on a VPS to see how fast it is compared to the netlify function.
+  - Provision a machine that can actually execute `npx playwright install chrome`.
+  - [] Optimize netlify function... switch to jpeg to see if it's any faster?

 ***Routing Longtail***
 - [] Do away with hashtag routes entirely.